How do I sell my house privately without involving an estate agent?

 If photography is not your strong point, consider using a professional photographer to get the best shots of your house instead.

-Step #3 to sell your house – Valuing your house and setting a price
+Step #3 to sell your house – To sell your house yourself you’ll need to value it and set the selling price

 It’s normally at this stage where you’d be relying on the expertise of an estate agent.